Should You Renovate Before Selling Your Home in Central Florida

 Paint: $2,000-$5,000 Investment, Immediate Impact

-Fresh, neutral paint is the single highest-ROI improvement a seller can make.
+Fresh, neutral paint is usually the highest-ROI improvement a seller can make.
 Not trendy colors.
 Not accent walls.
 Clean, warm neutrals — agreeable gray, accessible beige, soft white — applied consistently throughout the home.
 It signals "move-in ready" to every buyer who walks through the door.

 For a 2,500 square foot home in the $650K-$1M range, a full interior repaint runs $2,000 to $5,000 depending on the scope.
 The return is not just in added value — it is in reduced days on market.
-Homes that present as fresh and clean sell faster, which means lower carry costs.
+Homes that present as fresh and clean tend to sell faster, which means lower carry costs.

 Landscaping and Curb Appeal: $1,500-$4,000